magma/magma-website/src/pages/blog/magma-dev-conf-videos.md

   - label: Announcements
     id: Magma-Dev-Conf-Videos
 ---
-## Mamga Developers Confernece Videos

-We had over 580 people join us on February 3rd, 2021, for the Mamga Developer's Conference.
-Videos from the event are now posted
+We had over 580 people join us from 58 countries around the world on February 3rd for the Mamga Developer's Conference.
+We are pleased to announce that videos of each session from the event are now posted

 [Opening Keynote](https://www.youtube.com/watch?v=SaXoLBXUDHs&list=PLKqaoAnDyfgpCPTI9xDxxx2vuJsB1871N&index=16)
 <br>&nbsp;&nbsp;Yael Maguire, Facebook Connectivity